cncf/foundation/online-programs-guidelines.md

 	* Premiere date - Thursdays
 * Livestream option
 	* Streaming from Restream and will broadcast to YouTubeLive and LinkedIn Live - recordings uploaded to CNCF YouTube channel under Online Programs playlist
-	* Kickoff this option with the Kubernetes 1.20 release on Jan 8
-	* Content must be live coding/demo - no presentations with slides, no product pitches
+	* Content must be live coding/demo/panel discussions - no presentations with slides, no product pitches
 	* We will require a high level outline to be provided including any demos you will present one week prior to the event
 	* CNCF Ambassador will join the stream as co-host
 	* Premiere date - Tuesdays and Wednesdays (2 per week)